pebble-hacks/cordova-plugin-pebblekit/README.md

 __Arguments__

-* `successCallback` - A callback which is called when the watch is connected
+* `successCallback` - A callback which is called when the watch is connected.
-* `errorCallback` - *Optional* A callback which is called if an error has occurred
+* `errorCallback` - *Optional* A callback which is called if an error has occurred.
 * `keepAlive` - *Optional* set to `true` to keep the receiver alive after the phone app has gone to in to the background.
-(See [here](#keepalive) for more detail)
+(See [here](#keepalive) for more detail).

 __Example__